confluentinc/librdkafka/INTRODUCTION.md

 With Idempotent Producer enabled there is no risk of reordering despite `max.in.flight` > 1 (capped at 5).

-Note: "msgseq" in log messages refer to the librdkafka msgseq, while "seq" refers to the protocol message sequence.
+**Note**: "msgseq" in log messages refer to the librdkafka msgseq, while "seq"
+          refers to the protocol message sequence, "baseseq" is the msgseq of the first message in a batch.

+The producer also maintains two next expected sequence counters:

+ * `next_ack_seq` - the next sequence to expect an acknowledgement for, which is the last successfully produced MessageSet's last sequence + 1.
+ * `next_err_seq` - the next sequence to expect an error for, which is typically the same as `next_ack_seq` until an error occurs, in which case the `next_ack_seq` can't be incremented (since no messages were acked on error). `next_err_seq` is used to properly handle sub-sequent errors due to a failing first request.

+**Note**: Both are exposed in partition statistics.

-#### Considerations
+#### Partitioner considerations

-Strict ordering and exactly-once are guaranteed per partition.
+Strict ordering is guaranteed on a **per partition** basis.

 An application utilizing the idempotent producer should not mix producing to explicit partitions with partitioner-based partitions